BojanSof/stm32f4x1-cpp-libs/readme.md

 ## Resources and related projects

-The following resources are great insipartion for this project:
+The following resources are great inspiration for this project:

 1. [stm32-cmake](https://github.com/ObKo/stm32-cmake) - the CMake part for STM32 development is taken from this repo, with minor additions and adjustments
 2. [EmbeddedGfx](https://github.com/nikodinovska/EmbeddedGfx) - graphics library developed and used for display interfaces